Malaysian firms led by world's top glove maker prioritise medical supplies

-KUALA LUMPUR (Reuters) - Top Glove Corp Bhd, the world’s biggest maker of medical gloves, plans to start producing face masks to meet rising demand from the coronavirus outbreak, a top executive told Reuters.
+KUALA LUMPUR, April 10 (Reuters) - Top Glove Corp Bhd , the world’s biggest maker of medical gloves, plans to start producing face masks to meet rising demand from the coronavirus outbreak, a top executive told Reuters.

 The Malaysian company, which makes one out of every five gloves in the world, will have a facility ready in two months with a production capacity of 110 million masks a year.